Fire safety inspector: Enforcement

 Inspectors have powers to enter premises for the purposes of undertaking routine fire safety inspections.
 They can also close (prohibit) or restrict the use of unsafe buildings, issue other legal notices which enforce compliance with current fire safety legislation.
-Failure to comply with a notice is an ordinarily a criminal offence.
+Failure to comply with a notice is ordinarily a criminal offence.

 Most routine inspections result in minor failings being found and this is normally dealt with by a report which asks for the deficiencies to addressed within a certain timescale.
 More serious cases however may warrant that immediate action is taken to reduce the risk to building occupants.
 In some cases the buildings may be closed or the use of the building restricted because of a deemed risk to public and building occupant's safety.

 Inspectors also have powers investigate the commission of an offence, and where a person or organisation is suspected of committing an offence which has specifically put persons at imminent risk of injury or death those persons or organisations are usually prosecuted.

 All suspects are cautioned and invited to attend a "PACE Interview".
 A PACE interview is a taped interview, under the provisions of Code E issued under the Police and Criminal Evidence Act 1984, where suspects are placed under caution and asked questions pertinent to the investigation.
 Transcripts of the interview can then be used in court.